Digital Media Studies Courses

 Prerequisite: Recommended for students taking multiple core honors classes in 9th and/or 10th grade

 This course delivers hands-on, process-oriented instruction in computer applications and design projects.
 Using the “Design Cycle,” project work focuses on inquiring, developing ideas, taking action, and evaluating.
-The course also provides proficiency in computer applications including multimedia applications such as Photoshop and Final Cut.
+The course also provides proficiency in computer applications including multimedia applications such as Photoshop and video/audio editing software.
+This honors-level course helps prepare students to succeed in Higher Level courses.

 2D COMPUTER ANIMATION